Wearable technology and health monitoring

 Wearable health technology includes smart patches, drug delivery devices, devices for measuring biomarkers in sweat, blood or interstitial fluid, and continuous glucose monitoring for people with diabetes.

 The latest innovations are needed, with components that are small and lightweight but effective.
-Battery life and power management are key, as is the correct choice of communication technology, which can include GPS, Bluetooth, or 5G.
+Battery life and power management are key, as is the correct choice of communication technology, which can include LPWAN, Bluetooth, or 5G.

 The small form factor of wearables demands hardware is manufactured in miniature and packed compactly into very little space.
 Our expertise and world-leading facilities can help you tackle these unique challenges in design, process development and scale-up.